 - Students may drop a course without penalty during the first five business days of each term or semester of classes.
-For programs that do not follow the traditional semester/half-semester classes, the add/drop period is the first five business days of the class. - To drop a course during the add/drop period, students must complete the Add/Drop form available on the Registrar's section OllieNet or log into the Student Portal and drop the course.
+For programs that do not follow the traditional semester/half-semester classes, the add/drop period is the first five business days of the class. - To drop a course during the add/drop period, students must complete the Add/Drop form or log into the Student Portal and drop the course.
 The student is responsible for completing it by the published deadlines.
 Add forms will only be accepted during the published Add/Drop periods listed in the University Calendar. - Failure to attend class does not constitute dropping a course and will result in a grade of F.